Woolpack Syndicate Rules 2026-2027

 - Spawning.
 No fishing for spawning carp.
 There is no fixed close season.
 Instead, when the fish start grouping/spawning, the lake will be closed for a period of time.
 This is solely for the well-being of the fish, and all members will be kept informed.
 During the period the lakes are closed for fishing, members are welcome to walk the lakes, and introduce bait if they wish.

-- Guests.
-Except for direct family members (wife/partner/kids), no guests are allowed.
-It is the member's responsibility to ensure that their guests adhere to all the rules, and the member must allow entry to the fishery and see them leave, whilst making sure all gates are securely shut after entry and exiting.
+- Visitors/Guests.
+Except for direct family members (wife/partner/kids), no visitors or guests are permitted on Lake 5/6, or 7.
+It is the member's responsibility to ensure their visitors/guests follow all the rules, and the member must allow entry to the fishery and see them leave, while making sure all gates are securely shut after their arrival and departure.
+The only lake where guests may fish is Lake 8, at a cost of £30 per night, paid in advance.

 - CCTV.
 For site security, The Woolpack Fishery will have CCTV Cameras in operation.